johncronan/U430-instructions-OS-X/README.md

 	sudo pmset -a hibernatemode 0
 	```

 1. Now reboot.
 Finally, we have some kexts to install.
 Refer to RehabMan's [kext list here].
-For each of these (except FakeSMC, which we've already taken care of) do the following, either on the existing Mac you used previously or on the U430 after installing Xcode:
+We've taken care of FakeSMC already.
+And see the next step for info about the AppleHDA patch.
+For the others,  follow the link in the `Downloads` section of each README, or build from source as follows:

 	```
 	git clone address_from_github_page destdir